 1. Buying lunch at work

 My (lame) excuse: Hey!
 Every once in awhile I get hungry at work.
-Besides, who has time to make and pack their own lunch?
+Besides, who has time to make their own lunch?

 Short term impact: A grilled cheese sandwich here, a bag of chips and a cookie there – add it all up and I’m currently averaging about $10 per week at my workplace cafeteria.